External Fish Disease

 Stressed organisms are more susceptible to disease and evaluating the health status of fish provides an integrated assessment of the effects of multiple stressors, including contaminant exposure.
-The Fish Disease Index is determined from observations of the incidence and severity of externally visible diseases and parasites in UK flatfish, and indicates that dab have an acceptable health status.
+A regional assessment found that external fish disease, expressed as the Fish Disease Index (determined from incidences and severity of externally visible diseases and parasites in UK flatfish), was below the Environmental Assessment Criteria in all biogeographic regions, which indicates that overall, the fish health status was acceptable.

 Background